PHOSPHATE SALTS (Tricalcium Phosphate) Overview Information

 Some of these ergot derivatives include bromocriptine (Parlodel), dihydroergotamine (Migranal, DHE-45), ergotamine (Cafergot), and pergolide (Permax).

-- Medications for depression (MAOIs) interacts with COUNTRY MALLOW
+- Medications for depression (MAOIs) interacts with SIDA CORDIFOLIA

 Country mallow contains chemicals that stimulate the body.
 Some medications used for depression can increase these chemicals.
 Taking country mallow with these medications used for depression might cause too much stimulation.
 This could cause serious side effects including fast heartbeat, high blood pressure, seizures, nervousness, and others.